The Director: Vincent E. Vigil, Ed.D.

 He attended El Rancho High School and graduated with honors as the “outstanding senior boy” in his entire graduating class due to his extra curricular involvement with the Associated Student Body, CIF, Key Club and more.

 After high school, Vincent attended Whittier College to receive a Bachelors of Arts degree in Business Administration.
-Whittier College presented an opportunity to get one-on-one attention from faculty and staff, which was needed as a first generation college student.
+Whittier College presented an opportunity to get one-on-one attention from faculty and staff, which was greatly needed as a first-generation college student.
 At Whittier, Vincent was involved with many campus organizations ranging from Council of Representatives (COR), Sachsen Society, creator of Bisexual Gay & Lesbian Alliance for Diversity (BGLAD) and Program Board.
-He held various leadership positions on campus, but he especially enjoyed educating the campus community about diversity and multicultural issues, which showed through his leadership on campus as chair of the Diverse Identities Committee and the Minority Caucus as well as president/founder of BGLAD.
+He held various leadership positions on campus, but he especially enjoyed educating the campus community about diversity and multicultural issues, which was apparent through his leadership on campus as chair of the Diverse Identities Committee and the Minority Caucus as well as president/founder of BGLAD.
 He was even honored with two Student Life Awards for Diversity and Leadership.
 Vincent was also selected by his peers as Whittier’s Homecoming King.

 After Whittier College, he entered the Postsecondary Administration and Student Affairs (PASA) Program at the University of Southern California (USC) Rossier School of Education.
 During his graduate studies, Vincent worked at assistantships for USC Program Board and the LGBT Resource Center.
 He also held leadership positions in the Graduate and Professional Student Senate serving as Public Relations Director (2003-2005) and the LGBT Concerns Committee.
 In 2005, Vincent received the Lambda Alumni Scholarship in Education.